 Probationary | 42 | 12:30 |

-This article should help many with finding the standards you should reach prior to joining the military.
-It is always recommended to never strive for the minimum physical standards when seeking a profession that requires a fit body to perhaps save your life or the lives of your comrades.
+This article should help many with finding the standards you should reach before joining the military.
+It always is recommended never to strive for the minimum physical standards when seeking a profession that requires a fit body to perhaps save your life or the lives of your comrades.
 If you are seeking to get back into shape and want to be as fit as one of the above military members, check with your doctor before starting any fitness program.

-PT programs to train for the Navy PRT can be found at the following Military.com links:
+PT programs to train for the Navy PRT can be found at these Military.com links:

 - Navy Physical Fitness Program